 The textbook and clickers are available at local textbook stores.
-Additional required readings are available online through e-Learning (http://lss.at.ufl.edu/).
-We will use i>clicker classroom response clickers in every lecture and in discussion sections.
-If you have an i>clicker remote from a previous class, you may use it in this course.
-Otherwise, clickers are available for purchase at local bookstores or on the i>clicker website (http://www1.iclicker.com/purchase-response-devices).
-Either i>clicker model (i>clicker+ or i>clicker2) will work for this course.
+Additional required readings are available online through e-Learning (http://elearning.ufl.edu/).
+We will use the i>clicker classroom response system in every lecture.
+If you have an i>clicker from a previous class, you may use it in this course.
+Otherwise, clickers are available for purchase at local bookstores or directly from i>clicker.
+You also have the option to purchase a REEF Polling subscription to turn your laptop or mobile device (iOS or Android) into a web-based virtual clicker.
+Please note that this option requires an Internet connection, and we've experienced some difficulty with the wifi in Carleton Auditorium.